ablumenf/ECC/README.md

 - BinaryEllipticCurve.java: A class that implements elliptic curves over binary fields, including logarithms, orders, as well as lists of points.
 Also a few static methods for listing elliptic curves.
 - BinaryPanel.java: An extension of JPanel for exploring elliptic curves over binary fields.
 - ECC.java: The driver for the GUI application.
-- ECMath.java: Various static method with implementations of mathematical functions (modular exponentiation, inverses, square roots, primality testing, etc.)
+- ECMath.java: Various static methods with implementations of mathematical functions (modular exponentiation, inverses, square roots, primality testing, etc.)
 - EllipticCurve.java: A class that implements elliptic curves, including logarithms, orders, as well as lists of points.
 Also a few static methods for listing elliptic curves.
 - MiscPanel.java: An extension of JPanel for exploring various computations useful for elliptic curve cryptography (modular exponentiation, polynomial inverses, etc.).
 - Point.java: A class that implements points.
 3D points are used for projective coordinates, but they're only printed as 2D points.
 Point addition and multiplication are implemented here.